neuertlab/TrueSpot-ReferenceData/Documentation.md

 **IMPORTANT:** The channel labels for all yeast STL1 and CTT1 images got swapped at some point and are backwards in `test_images.csv`.
 Their results files are also mislabeled.
 Anything labeled STL1-TMR is actually CTT1-CY5 and vice versa.
 If in doubt, double check the channel index - channel 1 SHOULD be CTT1-CY5 and channel 2 SHOULD be STL1-TMR.
 This was accounted for in the data analyses (corrected labels are used in all data tables save in image names).

 ## Simulated Image Generation
-This section describes how simulated images were generated using Sim-FISH (link to simfish here).
+This section describes how simulated images were generated using [Sim-FISH](https://github.com/fish-quant/sim-fish).

 ### Common
 Sim-FISH mostly utilizes numpy arrays, so it was easier to just ask it to dump 2D arrays to csv files.
 The Sim-FISH wrapper scripts output a key csv with the z,y,x coordinates of the ground truth spots (0-based), along with the image stack as a series of csv files - one for each z slice.
 MATLAB scripts were used to import all of these tables and output the image to both `.mat` (with key included) and `.tif`.
 In some cases, this import script added additional filters to the simulated image.
 In these cases, the additional filters are briefly described.
 Ground truth spot coordinates were converted from 0-based to 1-based since most downstream analysis would be with MATLAB.